Starting my Channel 4 bursary - Simon Longman

 The Encore screenings are a bit trickier.
 They can be shown on any night.
-Most venues, understandably in order to maximise revenue, choose to do these at weekends.
+Most venues, understandably in order to maximise revenue, choose to do these at a weekend.
 Less good for us.
 In addition, the time limit on Encore screenings is getting longer.
 I’m not entirely sure but I think this is something to with licensing rules.
-When screenings started venues had to do one repeat screening within a couple of weeks, now it’s stretching to more than one over several months.
-With the Donmar and the RSC beginning to do live screenings and other companies shortly following suit, the week is looking more and more crowded.
+When it started venues had to do one repeat screening within a couple of weeks, now it’s stretching to more than one over several months.
+With the Donmar and the RSC beginning to do live screenings and the Royal Court and other companies shortly following suit, the week is looking more and more crowded.
 The big companies could do the small companies a favour by protecting the weekend dates for both live and Encore screenings.
 This would mean audiences see a live screening mid-week and live theatre at the weekend.
 We could even work together and offer a ticket deal for people who come to both.
 Everyone wins.

 Advance planning is the second catch.
 The big companies plan their programmes far in advance.
 The RSC know their shows and dates for the next two to three years.
 We know ours for the next eight to ten months.
 When live screenings started, it was on a one-off basis.
 A venue could pick one show and book it in for a four months or a year’s time.
 Now we’re seeing packages on offer, where venues have to commit to screening three or four shows from one company over a year.
 They can’t just have one production; they have to have the lot.
 So they end up clogging up the calendar (three NT Lives, four RSCs etc.) further in advance than we can talk to them about our tours.
 This makes sense for the big companies who want to develop a regular audience for their work (and who don’t want to have to choose between their many brilliant productions) but it’s a problem for us.

 A final concern is the vocabulary used.
 As I’ve said above, live theatre and live screenings can happily co-exist if everyone is responsible and there is joined up thinking across the industry.
 The danger is when people talk about the two things in the same sentence.
-Sir Peter Bazalgette was asked about the decline in regional touring on the Today programme a couple of months ago and his answer was ‘Well, there’s NT Live’.
+Peter Bazalgette was asked about the decline in regional touring on the Today programme a couple of months ago and his answer was ‘Well, there’s NT Live’.
 They are not the same thing and shouldn’t be talked of as such.
 This is a slippery slope for audience and funders alike.
 There has been a decline in regional theatre touring over the last few years and live screenings must not be thought of as the answer.
-They are two different art forms serving two different purposes.
+Two different art forms serving two different purposes.